captionpoint/captionpoint-plays/THE-LUCKIEST.md

 It’s not a torn ligament.
 ---
 ## PETER:
-Did you get an MRI?
+Did you get an CT SCAN?
 ---
 ## LISSETTE:
-I didn’t get an MRI.
+I didn’t get an CT SCAN.
 ---
 ## PETER:
-You need to get an MRI.
+You need to get an CT SCAN.
 ---
-Don’t try to save money
+Don’t try to save money if you need an MRI you need to.
 ---
-if you need an MRI you need
-to.
----
 ## LISSETTE:
 OH MY GOD PETER
+I DON’T NEED A FUCKING CT SCAN!
 ---
-I DON’T NEED A FUCKING MRI.
 ---
+## LISSETTE:
+I'm Sorry.
 ---
+template: overlap
 ## LISSETTE:
-Sorry.
----
 I didn’t mean to.
----

 ## PETER:
 It’s OK.
 ---
 ## LISSETTE:
-I.    Um.
+Um.
+So,
----
-And so I.
 ---
 So...
 ---